citusdata/mongo_fdw/README.md

 Write-able FDW
 --------------
 The previous version was only read-only, the latest version provides the write capability.
-The user can now issue insert/update and delete statements for the foreign tables using the mongo_fdw.
+The user can now issue an insert / update and delete statements for the foreign tables using the mongo_fdw.

 Connection Pooling
 ------------------
-The latest version comes with a connection pooler that utilises the same mongo database connection for all the queries in the same session.
-The previous version would open a new mongodb connection for every query.
+The latest version comes with a connection pooler that utilizes the same mango database connection for all the queries in the same session.
+The previous version would open a new [MongoDB][1] connection for every query.
 This is a performance enhancement.

 New MongoDB C Driver Support
 ----------------------------
 The third enhancement is to add a new [MongoDB][1]' C driver.
 The current implementation is based on the legacy driver of MongoDB.
 But [MongoDB][1] is provided completely new library for driver called MongoDB's Meta Driver.
 So I have added support of  that driver.
 Now compile time option is available to use legacy and Meta driver.
 I am sure there are many other benefits of the new Mongo-C-driver that we are not leveraging but we will adopt those as we learn more about the new C driver.

 In order to use MongoDB driver 1.0.0+, take the following steps: